gitterHQ/promiseDB/README.md

   // you wish to create in indexed-db
   .createDB({ name: 'database-name', version: 1, objects: [ {name: 'store'} ] })
   .then(function(db){
-    return promiseDB.put(db, 'store', { testObj: 'some-value-goes-here' });
+    //NB the parameter passed to store can be either an object or collection return promiseDB.put(db, 'store', { testObj: 'some-value-goes-here' });
   })
   .then(function(obj){